What is Wood Badge?

 Venturing and Sea Scouts Youth (18-20 years of age).
 For the purpose of writing a ticket, the applicant should be an officer at the crew, ship, council, regional, or national level.

 Youth prerequisites: Venturing Youth Protection Training and Introduction to Leadership Skills for Crews (ILSC) for Venturers and Introduction to Leadership Skills for Ships (ILSS) for Sea Scouts

 What is the ticket?

 One of the great traditions of Wood Badge is the “ticket.”
-During the course each participant will be asked to develop a contract or ticket – a list of goals that will allow them to use their newly learned leadership skills in ways to strengthen Scouting in their home units, districts and councils.
-The ticket will include the participant’s personal values, roles in Scouting, vision of success, and a mission of five significant goals that can be attained within 18 months.
+During the course each participant will be asked to develop a contract or ticket – a list of goals that will allow them to use their newly learned leadership skills in ways to strengthen Scouting in their home units, districts, and councils.
+The ticket will include the participant’s personal values, roles in Scouting, a vision of success, and a mission of five significant goals that can be attained within 18 months.
 Overall, the ticket will be meaningful and enable the participant to practice the skills learned in the course.
 Troop Guides (Ticket Counselors) will assist participants in writing their tickets and approve them when complete.
 The Troop Guide and the participant will mutually agree when all the items of the ticket have been fulfilled.